NoetherEmmy/intransigentms/coding-guidelines.md

         }
         ```

++ Prefer not to deal directly with `null` values, especially in the context of returning them from a method.
+In general, `Optional<T>`s should be used instead.
+Good practice is to return `Optional.empty()` when a method has no 'good' return value or it fails in some way to produce results, instead of returning the usual `null`.
 + Whenever possible, make all fields, local variables, and method parameters that are declared outside of and used inside of an anonymous function explicitly `final`.
 (Fields should already be `final` anyways.)
 + Use the strongest access specifier that is appropriate when declaring methods, classes, and fields.
 Viz., prefer `private` over `protected` over `public`.
 + Methods that are to be called inside of scripts **must** be `public`.